Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 - When Syracuse churns out more than 353.5 yards, the team is 5-0 against the spread and 2-3 overall.

-- This season the Orange have turned the ball over eight times, while the Hokies have forced 8 turnovers.
+- This year the Orange have turned the ball over eight times, while the Hokies have forced 8 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.